 When someone’s idea is successful, Entrepreneurs and competitors try to create something similar for their product and repeat the success.
 That’s exactly what happened to Uber. the success of Uber provoked numerous Entrepreneurs as well as companies operating in an on-demand economy.

 If you can offer any service on demand with improved quality, you might become the next Uber.
 But, to develop an app like Uber and start generating revenue isn’t easy.

-Point is, Uber business model is not a magic for every business.
-Zirx, an on demand valet parking startup, went bust because they had to pay valets to wait for text alerts.
-Likewise, Cherry failed because it turns out vehicles don’t need bathing as much as the human do.
+Point is, the Uber business model is not magic for every business.
+Zirx, an on-demand valet parking startup, went bust because they had to pay valets to wait for text alerts.
+Likewise, Cherry failed because it turns out vehicles don’t need bathing as much as the human does.

 If you look at Uber for X concept, the biggest flaw is its one-size-fits-all strategy.
 And, Entrepreneurs generally build their business backwards due to it, where they start with a solution before even diagnosing the need of the industry.

 Cherry offered pricey on demand services on locations which is an unattractive option if you compare it to Mister Car Wash’s unlimited DIY model.
 Therefore, get into the real world, observe, ask, find the sticking points, and figure out what could you make for people to pay you money.

 A startup is nothing but a set of tested assumptions.
 You might hear that many people hate waiting in line for their coffee, but does that mean they will pay for coffee delivery?

 Therefore, before you contact any investor, test your product.
 Uber, when started, relied on the SMS system in the beginning before they moved onto the app.
 Point is, talk to the real customers.
 Will they commit to using your solution?
 If not, go back to your idea board.